-Are German Businesses well positioned digitally?
+Are employers in Germany well positioned digitally?

-The Corona restrictions have forced companies in Germany to convert work processes to the digital world at a rapid pace.
+The Corona restrictions have forced companies in Germany to convert work processes in the digital world at a rapid pace.
 Have they managed to do so successfully?
 How do employees rate the situation of their employers?
 And how ready is Germany as a whole for the digital age?
 Answers are provided by the representative study “Employee Focus Germany – Special Survey Corona Pandemic” by the market research and consulting company 2HMforum. in Mainz.

-Germans rate the digital positioning of their own employers quite well, but the view of Germany as a whole is dramatic.
+Germans still rate the digital positioning of their own employers quite well, but the view of Germany as a whole is dramatic.
 A total of 56 percent of employees report satisfaction with the digitalization of their own employer.
 However, only 32 percent of respondents believe that Germany is also ready for a digital future.

 For the study, 2HMforum. had surveyed 1,000 socially insured employees in the first half of May.
 Topics of the extensive survey included the impact of the crisis on everyday working life and on the relationship between employer and employee.

 A look at individual sectors shows where the digital transformation is lagging most behind: in public administration and the service sector.
 In these areas, employees still see plenty of need for action.

 Poor marks are given to education: Only 13 percent of employees from the “education and teaching” category attest that their employer is very well positioned in terms of digital work processes.
 “The Corona crisis has once again shed light on the gaps in the system.
 Although the ‘Digitalpakt Schule’ (Digital Pact for Schools) was adopted well before the pandemic to drive the digitization of education, there is still massive pent-up demand here,” analyzes Dr. Frederik Meyer, study director and member of the 2HMforum management board.